-The criteria for submitting a nomination for our Nayef Al-Rodhan Prize, worth £25,000 and awarded annually for a non-fiction book that promotes global cultural understanding.
+The criteria for submitting a nomination for our British Academy Book Prize, worth £25,000 and awarded annually for a non-fiction book that promotes global cultural understanding.

-The Nayef Al-Rodhan Prize is awarded annually by the British Academy to the author of the best (in the opinion of the judges) eligible non-fiction book that contributes to global cultural understanding for a wider public audience.
+The British Academy Book Prize is awarded annually by to the author of the best (in the opinion of the judges) eligible non-fiction book that contributes to global cultural understanding for a wider public audience.

-a) The Prize rewards books that best contribute to improving cultural understanding to public audiences.
-The judges are looking for work that they deem accessible, rigorous, clear, engaging and has a high impact on the reader.
+a) The Prize rewards books that best contribute to improving cultural understanding among public audiences.
+The judges are seeking books that are rigorous, accessible, and engaging.

-b) Nominated persons can be of any nationality, based anywhere in the world and work in any language provided that the nominated work has been published in the UK, in English for the first time between the 1 April 2019 and 31 March 2020.
+b) Nominated persons can be of any nationality, based anywhere in the world and working in any language provided that the nominated work has been published in the UK and Ireland, in English for the first time between the 1 April 2020 and 31 March 2021.

-c) E-books may be submitted, on the basis that three bound copies are submitted for the jury’s consideration by the submission deadline (1 April 2020), and that if the book is shortlisted it will be made publicly available in print by the time of the shortlist announcement (10 September).
+c) E-books may be submitted, on the condition that three bound copies are submitted for the jury’s consideration by the submission (31 March 2021), and that if the book is shortlisted it will be made publicly available in print by the time of the shortlist announcement (7 September 2021).

 d) Previously winning any other prize does not affect a book’s eligibility.